Liposuction in Bloomington, IL

 Since liposuction doesn’t involve slot of tissue dissection, Laing incisions, or muscle the downtime can be less than many other procedures.
 Depending on how many areas are treated and how much fat is removed, downtime can be from 1-2 weeks to 2-3.
 Patients can most likely expect to wear a compression garment but no drains and minimal wound care is needed.
 Patients usually feel comfortable enough to go back to work after a few days of rest.
 Exercise should be avoided for a few weeks

 What Are The Risks of Liposuction?

 - Pigmentation irregularities

 When large amounts of fat are removed through liposuction, surgery to remove excess skin may be needed.

 Schedule a Consultation

-Dr. Tattini provides liposuction procedures to patients in Bloomington, Champaign, Springfield, Peoria, and Decatur, IL.
+Dr. Tattini and his staff provide liposuction procedures to patients in Bloomington, Champaign, Springfield, Peoria, and Decatur, IL.
 To schedule an appointment call (309) 664-1007 or fill out our Contact Form here.